Your Account:

 Explores relationships between food and the environment through the analysis of food consumption and its biological, social, and environmental outcomes including how industrialization influences farming methods, dietary practices, and biocultural diversity.

-While this class does not focus directly on the pillars of sustainability, it addressed them all through the lens of social justice.
+While this class does not focus directly on the pillars of sustainability, it addresses them all through the lens of social justice.

 ENVS 464: Food Politics and the Environment